-Figure 10 : Posterior distribution of : a/ the perception threshold S ; b/ the starting date t∗ (right) of the historical period (1500-2020 period; Rhône river at Beaucaire).
-The solid vertical lines represent the maxpost estimate of the parameter for each of the models and the black dashed lines represent the prior modal estimates (S = 9000 m3/s and t* = 1500).
-The green and pink dashed vertical lines (right) represent the estimates of t∗ by equations (5) and (6).

-The posterior standard deviations for the perception threshold (models B and D) are relatively small (around 500 m3/s for both models) and the distributions are lying mostly above the prior value of 9000 m3/s (maxpost values around 9600 m3/s, Table 2).
+The posterior standard deviations for the perception threshold (models B and D) are relatively small (around 500 m3/s for both models) and the distributions are lying mostly above the prior value of 9000 m3/s (maxpost values around 9600 m3/s, ).
 The starting date t* of the historical period is more precisely estimated with model C than with model D, whose posterior distribution is very close to the prior distribution.
 For both models, the maxpost estimates of t∗ are almost 30 years higher than the assumed value of 1500.
 In particular, the posterior distribution for model C shows a maximum for the year 1529, which corresponds to the date of the first flood in the sample.

-This trend towards a higher threshold and a shorter historical period could be a symptom of the non-exhaustiveness of the extreme floods (categorie C4) of the HISTRHÔNE database, despite the fact that the stationarity hypothesis of the Poisson test over the 1500-2020 period was not rejected (Figure 2).
+This trend towards a higher threshold and a shorter historical period could be a symptom of the non-exhaustiveness of the extreme floods (C4 category) of the HISTRHÔNE database, despite the fact that the stationarity hypothesis of the Poisson test over the 1500-2020 period was not rejected (Figure 1b).
 Once again, we can compare the rate of occurrence of floods above the threshold S = 9000 m3/s for each of the two samples.
 For the historical sample, 13 floods were observed over 316 years, i.e. one exceedance every 24 years.
 For the systematic sample, there were 14 floods over a period of 205 years, i.e. one exceedance every 15 years.
 This larger frequency of S exceedances of the systematic period, whether due to sampling variability, climatic variability or the non-exhaustiveness of the historical data, leads to the estimation of a higher perception threshold and/or a shorter historical period length.

 Refining prior distributions of the perception threshold and the historical period length